COMPREHENSIVE EYE EXAM

 COMPREHENSIVE EYE EXAM BY LICENSED OPTOMETRISTS

 At Eyes on Avenue, we provide comprehensive primary eye care for the whole family.
-Preventative and routine eye exams are important to maintaining good eye health.
+Preventative and routine eye exams are important in maintaining good eye health.
 Often, eye and vision problems do not have obvious symptoms or signs, but are easily diagnosed by a licensed Optometrist.
 By diagnosing eye and vision conditions early on, an Optometrist is able provide treatment options and in many cases restore or prevent vision loss.
 The Canadian Optometric Association recommends yearly or bi-yearly eye and vision exams, depending on whether you are at-risk or not.

 During an eye exam, the Optometrist will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
 This information is considered when determining any treatments or recommendations.